AdamSpitz/AdamSpitz.github.io/pages/crypto.md

 ---
 # Crypto FAQ For Normal People

-This FAQ is meant for people who have vaguely heard of crypto, or have maybe heard a bunch of (probably mostly negative) stuff about it in the news, but don't really know much about it.
+This FAQ is meant for people who don't really know much about crypto, but are mildly curious about it.
+Maybe you've heard a bunch of (probably mostly negative) stuff about it in the news, or maybe you're sympathetic.

-"Wait, I thought crypto was dead."

-Nah.

-"But isn't crypto just a bunch of scams?"
+"Isn't crypto just a bunch of scams?"

 It's like investing in dot-coms back in the 1990s.
 Tons of bad ideas, but the few good ones changed the world.
 (For more detail, see my page on [Crypto Scandals, Scams, Hacks, and Just Plain Dumb Ideas](/pages/crypto-scandals/).)

 "Okay, what exactly is the point of crypto?"

-The point of crypto is that we can build stuff where *you can see how something works just by looking at it*, rather than needing to trust any particular company or government or whatever.
+The point of crypto (and please bear with me while I oversimplify) is that we can build stuff where *you can see how something works just by looking at it*, rather than needing to trust any particular company or government or whatever.

-(That's an oversimplification; bear with me.)

 Trustworthy institutions are in short supply these days; it would be *really really nice* if we had a way to build *transparent* infrastructure.

+The question of which *particular* crypto use-case (finance, social media, gaming, science, identity, public-goods, etc.) will give you that "a-ha" moment depends on what stuff you care about and what your political leanings are and what your interests are and so on.
+But I rarely encounter anyone who doesn't feel like at least *some* of the big powerful organizations (corporations or government institutions or whatever) that run our world are kinda shitty and wow yeah it'd really be kinda nice if we could replace them with some code that does what they're *supposed* to do but in a transparent and trustworthy way.

 (Also, with AI coming, this might be hugely important; AI is about to plunge us into a world where we have no idea what we can trust, and crypto's primary purpose is to let us make verifiable things.)